 From the author's book

-Conditional abbreviations AH - Golgi apparatus ACTH - adrenocorticotropic hormone AMP - adenosine monophosphate ATP - adenosine triphosphate VND - higher nervous activity GABA - β-aminobutyric acid GMF - guanosine monophosphate GTP - guanine triphosphoric acid
+Conventional abbreviations AG - Golgi apparatus ACTH - adrenocorticotropic hormone AMP - adenosine monophosphate ATP - adenosine triphosphate VND - higher nervous activity GABA - β-aminobutyric acid GMP - guanosine monophosphate GTP - guanine triphosphoric acid DVP -

-Reflex- This is the body's response to irritation from the external or internal environment, carried out with the help of the central nervous system.
-Distinguish between unconditioned and conditioned reflexes.
+Reflex- this is the body’s response to irritation from the external or internal environment, carried out with the help of the central nervous system.
+There are unconditioned and conditioned reflexes.

-Unconditioned reflexes- These are congenital, permanent, hereditarily transmitted reactions characteristic of representatives of this type of organisms.
+Unconditioned reflexes- these are congenital, permanent, hereditarily transmitted reactions characteristic of representatives of a given type of organism.
 For example, pupillary, knee, Achilles and other reflexes.
 Unconditioned reflexes ensure the interaction of the organism with the external environment, its adaptation to environmental conditions and create conditions for the integrity of the organism.
-Unconditioned reflexes arise directly after the action of the stimulus, since they are carried out along ready-made, inherited, reflex arcs, which are always constant.
+Unconditioned reflexes arise immediately after the action of a stimulus, since they are carried out along ready-made, inherited reflex arcs, which are always constant.
 Complex unconditioned reflexes are called instincts.

-Unconditioned reflexes include sucking and motor reflexes, which are already inherent in an 18-week-old fetus.
+Unconditioned reflexes include sucking and motor reflexes, which are already characteristic of an 18-week fetus.
 Unconditioned reflexes are the basis for the development of conditioned reflexes in animals and humans.
-In children, they turn into synthetic reflex complexes with age, which increases the body's adaptability to the external environment.
+In children, with age, they turn into synthetic complexes of reflexes, which increases the body’s adaptability to the external environment.

 Conditioned reflexes- reactions are adaptive, temporary and strictly individual.
-They are inherent in only one or several representatives of the species, subjected to training (training) or the influence of the natural environment.
-Conditioned reflexes are developed gradually, in the presence of a certain environment, and are a function of the normal, mature cortex of the cerebral hemispheres and the lower parts of the brain.
-In this respect, conditioned reflexes are associated with unconditioned ones, since they are a response of the same material substrate - nervous tissue.
+They are inherent only in one or several representatives of the species, subjected to training (training) or exposure to the natural environment.
+Conditioned reflexes are developed gradually, in the presence of a certain environment, and are a function of the normal, mature cortex of the cerebral hemispheres and lower parts of the brain.
+In this regard, conditioned reflexes are related to unconditioned ones, since they are a response of the same material substrate - nervous tissue.

-If the conditions for the development of reflexes are constant from generation to generation, then reflexes can become hereditary, that is, they can turn into unconditioned.
-An example of such a reflex is the opening of the beak by blind and fledglings in response to the shaking of the nest by a bird arriving to feed them.
-Since the shaking of the nest is followed by feeding, which was repeated in all generations, the conditioned reflex becomes unconditioned.
-However, all conditioned reflexes are responses adaptive to the new external environment.
+If the conditions for the development of reflexes are constant from generation to generation, then the reflexes can become hereditary, that is, they can turn into unconditioned.
+An example of such a reflex is the opening of the beak of blind and fledgling chicks in response to the shaking of the nest by a bird flying in to feed them.
+Since shaking the nest is followed by feeding, which was repeated in all generations, the conditioned reflex becomes unconditioned.
+However, all conditioned reflexes are adaptive reactions to a new external environment.
 They disappear when the cerebral cortex is removed.
 Higher mammals and humans with damage to the cortex become deeply disabled and die in the absence of the necessary care.

-Numerous experiments carried out by IP Pavlov have shown that the basis for the elaboration of conditioned reflexes is made up of impulses coming along afferent fibers from extero- or interoreceptors.
-For their formation, the following conditions are necessary: 1) the action of an indifferent (in the future, conditioned) stimulus must precede the action of an unconditioned stimulus.
-With a different sequence, the reflex is not developed or is very weak and quickly fades away; 2) for a certain time, the action of the conditioned stimulus must be combined with the action of the unconditioned stimulus, that is, the conditioned stimulus is reinforced by the unconditioned one.
+Numerous experiments conducted by I.P.
+Pavlov showed that the basis for the development of conditioned reflexes is formed by impulses arriving along afferent fibers from extero- or interoreceptors.
+For their formation, the following conditions are necessary: 1) the action of an indifferent (future conditioned) stimulus must precede the action of an unconditioned stimulus.
+With a different sequence, the reflex is not developed or is very weak and quickly fades away; 2) for a certain time, the action of the conditioned stimulus must be combined with the action of the unconditioned stimulus, that is, the conditioned stimulus is reinforced by the unconditioned.
 This combination of stimuli should be repeated several times.
 In addition, a prerequisite for the development of a conditioned reflex is the normal function of the cerebral cortex, the absence of painful processes in the body and extraneous stimuli.

-Otherwise, in addition to the generated reinforced reflex, an indicative or reflex of internal organs (intestines, bladder, etc.) will also arise.
+Otherwise, in addition to the reinforced reflex being developed, an indicative or reflex of the internal organs (intestines, bladder, etc.) will also occur.

-An active conditioned stimulus always causes a weak focus of excitation in the corresponding zone of the cerebral cortex.
-The connected (after 1-5 s) unconditioned stimulus creates in the corresponding subcortical nuclei and in the cerebral cortex a second, stronger focus of excitation, which distracts the impulses of the first (conditioned) weaker stimulus.
+An active conditioned stimulus always causes a weak focus of excitation in the corresponding area of the cerebral cortex.
+The unconditioned stimulus that is connected (after 1-5 s) creates a second, stronger focus of excitation in the corresponding subcortical nuclei and the area of the cerebral cortex, which distracts the impulses of the first (conditioned) weaker stimulus.
 As a result, a temporary connection is established between both foci of excitation of the cerebral cortex.
-With each repetition (i.e. reinforcement), this bond becomes stronger.
+With each repetition (i.e. reinforcement), this connection becomes stronger.
 The conditioned stimulus turns into a conditioned reflex signal.
-To develop a conditioned reflex, a conditioned stimulus of sufficient strength and high excitability of the cells of the cerebral cortex are necessary, which must be free of external stimuli.
-Compliance with the listed conditions accelerates the development of a conditioned reflex.
+To develop a conditioned reflex, a conditioned stimulus of sufficient strength and high excitability of the cells of the cerebral cortex are required, which must be free from external stimuli.
+Compliance with the above conditions accelerates the development of a conditioned reflex.

-Depending on the method of development, conditioned reflexes are divided into secretory, motor, vascular, reflexes, changes in internal organs, etc.
+Depending on the method of development, conditioned reflexes are divided into secretory, motor, vascular, reflexes of changes in internal organs, etc.

 A reflex developed by reinforcing a conditioned stimulus with an unconditioned one is called a first-order conditioned reflex.
-On its basis, you can develop a new reflex.
-For example, by combining a light signal with feeding a dog has developed a strong conditioned reflex of salivation.
-If you give a bell (sound stimulus) before the light signal, then after a few repetitions of this combination, the dog begins to salivate on the sound signal.
-This will be a second-order reflex, or a secondary one, supported not by an unconditioned stimulus, but by a first-order conditioned reflex.
-When developing conditioned reflexes of higher orders, it is necessary that a new indifferent stimulus is switched on 10-15 s before the onset of the conditioned stimulus of the previously developed reflex.
-If the stimulus acts at intervals that are closer or combined, then a new reflex will not appear, and the previously developed one will fade away, since inhibition will develop in the cerebral cortex.
-Repeated repetition of jointly acting stimuli or significant overlapping of the time of action of one stimulus on another causes the appearance of a reflex to a complex stimulus.
+Based on it, you can develop a new reflex.
+For example, by combining a light signal with feeding, a dog has developed a strong conditioned salivation reflex.
+If you give a bell (sound stimulus) before the light signal, then after several repetitions of this combination the dog begins to salivate in response to the sound signal.
+This will be a second-order reflex, or secondary, reinforced not by an unconditioned stimulus, but by a first-order conditioned reflex.
+When developing conditioned reflexes of higher orders, it is necessary that a new indifferent stimulus is turned on 10-15 s before the onset of the conditioned stimulus of a previously developed reflex.
+If the stimulus acts at intervals that are closer or combined, then a new reflex will not appear, and the previously developed one will fade away, as inhibition will develop in the cerebral cortex.
+Repeated repetition of jointly acting stimuli or a significant overlap of the time of action of one stimulus on another causes the appearance of a reflex to a complex stimulus.

-A certain period of time can also become a conditioned stimulus for the development of a reflex.
+A certain period of time can also become a conditioned stimulus for developing a reflex.
 People have a temporary reflex to feel hungry during the hours when they usually eat.
-The intervals can be quite short.
-In children school age reflex for a while - weakening of attention before the end of the lesson (1-1.5 minutes before the bell).
-This is the result not only of fatigue, but also of the rhythmic work of the brain during the period of study.
-The response to time in the body is the rhythm of many periodically changing processes, for example, respiration, cardiac activity, awakening from sleep or hibernation, molting of animals, etc. It is based on the rhythmic sending of impulses from the corresponding organs to the brain and back to the effector devices.
+Intervals can be quite short.
+In children school age reflex for time - weakening of attention before the end of the lesson (1-1.5 minutes before the bell).
+This is the result not only of fatigue, but also of the rhythmic functioning of the brain during training sessions.
+The reaction to time in the body is the rhythm of many periodically changing processes, for example, breathing, cardiac activity, awakening from sleep or hibernation, molting of animals, etc. Its occurrence is based on the rhythmic sending of impulses from the corresponding organs to the brain and back to the effector organs devices.

 Continuation.
 See No. 34, 35, 36/2004